-- Generation Ships: In Non-Stop: A plague on a generation ship reduces the passengers to barbarism: they lose all idea of who they are or even what a spaceship is.
+- Generation Ships: In Non-Stop, a plague on a generation ship reduces the passengers to barbarism, and they lose all idea of who they are or even what a spaceship is.
 The bioengineered plants go into overdrive, turning the ship into a jungle, increasing the sense of obscuration and isolation.
 The reader's first clue as to what's going on is when the jungle turns out to have bulkheads.

 - Gladiator Games: In the short story "In The Arena": human captives of the redul are forced to fight alien monsters in an arena.
 The male protagonist is paired with a female fighter in a "double double": the two of them against a pair of deadly yillibeeth, with each pair being chained together.

 - Gossipy Hens: In Non-Stop, Roy encounters a group of Gossipy Hens in Quarters.
 The fragmented bits of sniping he overhears are part of a breakthrough he has regarding the inward-turned and purposeless nature of his community and his need to go on his Hero's Journey.